 - Location: Liechtenstein Museum, Vienna, Austria

-Mountain Landscape with Pilgrims in a Grotto Chapel is also sometimes referred to as “A Hermit before a Grotto” is a printing in which the artist collaborated with one of his colleagues named Joos de Momper (1564-1635).
+Mountain Landscape with Pilgrims in a Grotto Chapel is also sometimes referred to as “A Hermit before a Grotto” is a painting in which the artist collaborated with one of his colleagues named Joos de Momper (1564-1635).

 It’s uncertain when this painting was completed but some art historians date it to 1616.
 It’s one of the many paintings featuring a grotto that defined this era in painting.
 Most of the figures depicted in this painting were completed by Jan Brueghel the Elder.